FOR IMMEDIATELY RELEASE

 And if it does happen, the New Mexico Agriculture Livestock Incident Response Team (ALIRT) is ready to respond.

-Federal, state and local agencies came together in Albuquerque July 23 and 24 to host an animal husbandry and biosecurity exercise to prepare responders for a potential emergency incident involving livestock in New Mexico.
-The full-scale emergency exercise tested Emergency Support Function (ESF) #11, which is the Federal Emergency Management Agency’s support function related to agriculture and natural resources.
+Federal, state and local agencies came together in Albuquerque July 23 and 24 to host an animal husbandry and biosecurity exercise.
+This was to prepare respondents for a potential emergency incident involving livestock in New Mexico.
+The full-scale emergency exercise tested Emergency Support Function (ESF) #11.
+That is the Federal Emergency Management Agency’s support function related to agriculture and natural resources.

 Individuals from the state, as well as Washington D.C., played major roles in the planning and execution of the exercise.
 Professionals from the following agencies participated: